aleksargy/lumos-data-eng-workshop/README.md

 # 🏥 Medallion Architecture - Healthcare Data Pipeline

-This notebook is part of a practical data engineering workshop at **Lumos**.
-You’ll simulate the role of a **data engineer** helping a healthcare provider make sense of their data using a structured pipeline.
+This notebook is part of a practical data engineering workshop at [Lumos](https://lumos-consulting.at/).
+You’ll take up the role of a **data engineer** helping a healthcare provider make sense of their data using a structured pipeline.

 We’ll use synthetic healthcare data generated with [Synthea](https://synthea.mitre.org), including patient records, medical encounters, and prescribed medications.